I maaay be a tiny bit late but I can't add you on discord aha

-Please contact me, so I don't have to kill the project.
+Please contact me via Discord (tels per hr#1436).
 It's too ambitious for me to do alone.

 A team comprised of myself, a musician and a programmer are looking for a person/people interested in providing custom graphics for HOLY WOOD: THE J. GOLDBLUM CONTINGENCY PLAN, an abstract Goldeneye/Doomlike with a retro FPS and sometimes serious, sometimes shitposty/deliberately cheap-looking aesthetic.

 Right now we're mostly building things using cubes and sprites and free domain images, so anything along these lines would be amazing:

 As a result, we welcome artists of any skill level.
 The models especially should probably be at the least as, well, quality as this:

 Here's an older WIP walkthrough of HOLY WOOD's first few rooms: